About Space Camp

 - Trainees cultivate teamwork, leadership and decision-making skills through simulated missions while gaining personal and professional insights that profoundly impact their futures.

-Camps are available for fourth grade through high school-age students.
-Additional programs are offered for trainees who are blind or visually impaired, deaf or hard of hearing and those who have other special needs.
+- Camps are available for fourth grade through high school-age students.
+Special programs are offered for trainees who are blind or visually impaired, deaf or hard of hearing, and those who have other special needs.

-Space Camp has attracted more than 750,000 trainees since its inception.
+- Space Camp has attracted more than 750,000 trainees since its inception.

 Why is Huntsville the Home of Space Camp?